Z3R0space/ZeroMap/README.md

 ### XMAS scan (`--xmas`)
 Sets FIN, PSH, and URG simultaneously — lights the packet up like a Christmas tree.
 Same open/closed detection logic as FIN and NULL.

+### Source Port Manipulation (`--source-port`)
+Set a source port to evade defensive systems which allow requests from a particular port without monitoring them.

 ### Fragmented SYN (`--frag`)
 Splits a single SYN across two IP fragments.
 Older stateless firewalls that only inspect the first fragment may pass both fragments through, allowing the target's TCP stack to reassemble and respond.